terrpan/polly/docs/SERVICE_LAYER_ENHANCEMENTS.md

 ## Benefits Summary

-1. **Extensibility:** Easy addition of new policy types, content formats, and check types
+1. **Extensibility:** Easy addition of new policy types, content formats, and check types through explicit injection
-2. **Maintainability:** Clear separation of concerns and single responsibility
+2. **Maintainability:** Clear separation of concerns and single responsibility with minimal interfaces
-3. **Testability:** Isolated testing of individual strategies
+3. **Testability:** Isolated testing of individual strategies with easy dependency injection
-4. **Consistency:** Uniform patterns across the services package
+4. **Consistency:** Uniform patterns with constructor injection across the services package
-5. **Performance:** Strategy caching and optimized selection
+5. **Performance:** Strategy caching and optimized selection with no runtime type assertions
-6. **Configuration:** Runtime strategy selection and configuration
+6. **Configuration:** Explicit dependency injection and configuration without hidden state
+7. **Type Safety:** Custom error types that can be checked with `errors.Is()`
+8. **Go Idioms:** Follows Go best practices for interfaces, naming, and dependency management

 ## Migration Considerations

-1. **Backward Compatibility:** Maintain existing API while adding strategy support
+1. **Backward Compatibility:** Maintain existing API while adding constructor injection support
-2. **Gradual Migration:** Implement strategies incrementally without breaking changes
+2. **Gradual Migration:** Implement patterns incrementally without breaking changes
-3. **Configuration:** Add strategy configuration to existing config system
+3. **Explicit Dependencies:** Update container to wire all dependencies explicitly, eliminating package-level state
-4. **Documentation:** Update ADRs and development guides
+4. **Documentation:** Update ADRs and development guides with Go best practices
-5. **Performance:** Ensure strategy overhead is minimal
+5. **Performance:** Ensure dependency injection overhead is minimal
+6. **Error Handling:** Migrate to typed errors that can be checked with `errors.Is()`

 ## Related Documents